 If you sustain an injury in an accident at your place of work, obtain medical treatment immediately, report the accident at once to your supervisor or manager, and file a workers’ compensation claim by following your employer’s procedures.

 Under North Carolina law, the deadline for reporting an injury to an employer is 30 days, and the deadline for submitting an application for workers’ compensation benefits – NCIC Form 18 – is two years from the date of the injury.
-Consult your North Carolina workers comp lawyer immediately after you suffer through an injury.

 When Should You Contact a Raleigh Attorney?